shreebitu/shreebitu.github.io/README.md

 But my heart was never there.

-Eventually, I left college and started a private job earning Starting Selary ₹8500/month as a helper  .
-Then i got promote to spliceer (railtel)
+Eventually, I left college and started a private job, And finally…
-But even while working… my dream never died.

-And finally…
 Now I bought my own laptop💻🔥